wintechis/solid-age-verification/README.md

         Define the age verification process within the application's flow, integrating SOLID pod access and Authority POD validation.
         Develop mechanisms to verify and authenticate user age information securely.

+## How SOLID Age Verification Process
+The shopping application will authenticate the user's date of birth by prompting them to log in.
+Following the login process, the verification of the date of birth will be conducted via Authority Pods.
+## Authority Pods
+The date of birth information will be stored in Authority Pods, utilizing the WebID associated with the user's personal Pods.
+Additionally, the date of birth details will undergo encryption for added security.

 ## How to start the apps

 Install the dependencie.